'Stay away from deep-fried Mars Bars,' Murray tells Federer

 "Roger and Rafa were both coming back after a pretty significant period of time out and they both played extremely well, so maybe that's something that we can all learn from."

-Murray insisted that he did not regard this year's early exit from the Australian Open, where he was regarded as favorite following Novak Djokovic's second-round loss, as a missed opportunity.
+Murray insisted that he did not regard this year's early exit from the Australian Open, where he was regarded as favorite following defending champion Novak Djokovic's second-round loss, as a missed opportunity.

+"The end of last season was tough," he told CNN.
 "I played a lot of tennis in a short period of time.
 I needed to reflect on that.

 "I've never been in that position before, competing in the latter stages of nearly every tournament for four months.